-- 13.2.1 At least one examiner for each course must be a member of the academic staff of the University who has taught the students in the course under assessment unless it is impracticable in any instance because of the death, dismissal, resignation, absence, illness or other incapacity of the member of staff concerned, or for some reason deemed by the Senate to be sufficient. - 13.2.2 At least 50 percent of the assessments that contribute to the final marks for every course will be internally moderated and/or externally examined, provided that at least 30 percent of every course is externally examined.

-- 13.2.3 An internal moderator is normally a member of the academic staff who may be from the same department or school or from another department or school but who has not been involved at all in teaching the course during the relevant academic year.
-Unless otherwise impracticable or with the approval of the Dean, an internal moderator should not be appointed to examine the same course for more than three consecutive years. - 13.2.4 An external examiner is normally appointed from outside the University, preferably from another university, or in the case of professional disciplines, from among experienced members of the professions.
+- 13.2.1 At least one examiner for each course must be a member of the academic staff of the University who has taught the students in the course under assessment unless it is impracticable in any instance because of the death, dismissal, resignation, absence, illness or other incapacity of the member of staff concerned, or for some reason deemed by the Senate to be sufficient. - 13.2.2 Each course that is not at the exit level of a programme that account for at least 30% of the final mark must be subject to either internal or external examination. - 13.2.3 Each course that is at the exit level of a programme, that account for at least 30% of the final mark must be subject to external examination. - 13.2.4 An internal moderator is normally a member of the academic staff who may be from the same department or school or from another department or school but who has not been involved at all in teaching the course during the relevant academic year.
+Unless otherwise impracticable or with the approval of the Dean, an internal moderator should not be appointed to examine the same course for more than three consecutive years. - 13.2.5 An external examiner is normally appointed from outside the University, preferably from another university, or in the case of professional disciplines, from among experienced members of the professions.
 In exceptional cases where these options are impracticable, a member of the academic staff may, with the permission of the Dean, be appointed as an external examiner but only if s/he has not been involved at all in teaching the course during the relevant academic year.
 Unless otherwise impracticable or with the approval of the Dean an external examiner should not be appointed to examine the same course for more than three consecutive years.
-There should be no reciprocity between external examiners from this and other institutions save in circumstances which the Senate deems exceptional. - 13.2.5 An additional requirement with regard to examiners for the degree of Doctor of Philosophy is that the Senate must appoint three examiners of whom two must be external examiners as defined in Rule G13.2.4 above.
+There should be no reciprocity between external examiners from this and other institutions save in circumstances which the Senate deems exceptional. - 13.2.6 An additional requirement with regard to examiners for the degree of Doctor of Philosophy is that the Senate must appoint three examiners of whom two must be external examiners as defined in Rule G13.2.4 above.